iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Conjugation.md

 ---
 ### **Intro**

 Convex conjugate is fenchel conjugate, It's also called the Fenchel Legendre Transform.
 The below information is from the internet and the AMATH 515 class I took.
+There are several important things regarding convex conjugate functions:
+1. The conjugate function are the slope and offset of supporting halfsapce that supports the original function from the bottom.
+2. The conjugate function closes the epigraph of the original function and it also creates a convex envelope for it.
+3. It's convex.
+4. Convex conjugate function is related to the subgradient.

 **Definition**